"Together we can do so much!"

 Brook Hill Farm has partnered with Bedford County to provide rescue services to horses in need.
 This agreement ensures that all horses donated from the county will receive immediate care including feed, medical attention, rehabilitation and foster care as set forth in Brook Hill Farm’s policies.

 Padfoot came to Brook Hill Farm through Animal Control.
 Take a good look at her feet.
-Thanks to lots of TLC from the farrier, she is now in her adoptive home, with proper foot care!
+Thanks to lots of TLC from the farrier, she is now in her adoptive home, with proper foot care along with lots of love and proper health care!

-Brook Hill Farm partners with the Bedford County School system to help the youth in the alternative school graduate from high school in the Schooling with Horses program.
-This partnership has been so valuable for the students and Brook Hill Farm, helping both students and horses succeed!
+Brook Hill Farm partners with the area school systems to help the youth who don’t fit in the alternative school or are truant graduate from high school in the Schooling with Horses program.
+This partnership has been so valuable for the students and Brook Hill Farm, and has a 100% graduation rate, helping both students and horses succeed!

 Colleges and Universities